Sprains, Strains, and Tears: The Most Common Workplace InjuriesDecember 20, 2018

 Risk Factors of Sprains and Strains

-While on the job, a variety of risk factors can contribute to these injuries.
+While on the job, a variety of risk factors can contribute to these most common workplace injuries.
 These include:

 However, it is not only the employer who contributes to the risk of injury, but also the workers.
 Workers can up their odds of incurring one of these injuries by engaging in several factors.
 These factors include: